So many songs bring back memories, make me feel happy or sad, have me singing in the car at the top of my voice.

 I am not musical.
-I cannot play an instrument, have no musical ear or sense of rhythm, my singing voice is shocking and I can never remember who sings what, or what the words to a song actually are (I just make it up as I sing along)… but I really love listening to music and there is nothing like the feeling you get when a tune that means a lot to you gets played live, or when you are having a miserable day and like by magic, hearing the first notes of a song you love on the radio just cheers you up.
+I cannot play an instrument, have no musical ear or sense of rhythm, my singing voice is shocking and I can never remember who sings what, or what the words to most songs I like actually are (I just make it up as I sing along)… but I really love listening to music and there is nothing like the feeling you get when a tune that means a lot to you gets played live, or when you are having a miserable day and like by magic, hearing the first notes of a song you love on the radio just cheers you up.

 I am a massive fan of the White Stripes and their ending the duo was the saddest musical split-up I have ever experienced, especially since they did so a couple of weeks before a gig in London I had tickets for.
 I have listened to anything involving Jack White since, but Jack without Meg is not quite the same, even though the man is still a musical genius.
 The encore calling them for ‘Seven Nations Army’ at Glastonbury is bound to be my favourite live music memory ever!